ShubhamSinghCMR/email_outreach/readme.md

 Alternatively, start the Ollama app from the Start menu to run the server automatically.

 # # 9.
 Configure Email Credentials
-Set up your email credentials in the .env file located in the project folder.
+Set up your email credentials (Gmail ID and App Password) in the .env file located in the project folder.
+To generate your app password, visit: https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://myaccount.google.com/apppasswords&ved=2ahUKEwi25vTzhteKAxVEyDgGHTzoMwIQFnoECBgQAQ&usg=AOvVaw1rVibBR6kQTiUjqa0l_f8W

 # # 10.
 Run Migrations and Start the Project
 1. Open a new terminal, activate the virtual environment, and run: